 FOR IMMEDIATE RELEASE June 10, 2013

-The DEA and the Huntington Police Department conducted the investigation.
-Assistant United States Attorney Joseph F. Adams handled the prosecution.
-The sentence was imposed by Chief United States District Judge Robert C. Chambers.
+The Putnam County Sheriff’s Department, the FBI and the Northfield Michigan Township Police Department conducted the investigation.
+Assistant United States Attorney Lisa Johnston handled the prosecution.
+Today’s sentence was handed down by United States District Judge Robert C. Chambers.

 # # #